 Submitting results to the VCAA

-The principal, acting on advice from the teacher and on the basis of records kept, will determine an
+The principal, acting on advice from the teacher and on the basis of records kept on the Authentication

 6 VCE VET School-assessed Coursework

-- written explanation of the reason for the alteration to the score, signed by the principal
+- a written explanation of the reason for the alteration to the score, signed by the principal

 If the SAS is received after the final grade has been allocated, the VCAA will determine the final grade.